 So, if you are someone who grinds batter just occasionally, then Sujata Supermixx would be a sensible option.
 But, if you make idli/dosa batter on a frequent basis, then Sujata Dynamix would be the better choice.

 The grinding efficiency of the two smaller jars is quite top-notch.
 You can grind turmeric, garam masala and other hard spices with ease.
-Wet ingredients like chutney, masala, ginger-garlic paste too can be ground easily.
+Wet ingredients like chutney, masala, and ginger-garlic paste too can be ground easily.
 In fact, compared to other mixer grinder chutney jars, the blades are quite close to the base.
 So, you can grind even smaller quantities of ingredients with ease.
 When there is a gap between the chutney blades and the bottom surface, ingredients tend to get stuck in the gap and not get ground properly.

 We tried grinding a variety of ingredients and were quite amazed by the grinding performance.
 Even milkshakes with dry fruits get blended into a smooth consistency without many unground chunks in it.